 The railways encouraged migration into the city at even larger scale.
 Famine in the dry regions of Kutch forced a large number of people to migrate to Bombay in 1888 – 89.
 In 1898, the district authorities were so much worried during the plague epidemic that they sent about 30,000 people back to their places of origin by 1901.

-Bombay was a much crowded city; compared to London.
+Bombay was a much crowded city, compared to London.
 In the late 1840s, each Londoner enjoyed an average space of 155 sq yards.
 In Bombay, each person had to manage with just 9.5 sq yards.
-About 8 persons lived per house in London, while in Bombay this figure was 20 persons per house.
+About 8 persons lived per house in London, while in Bombay 20 persons lived per house.